 6. To contribute to the ongoing development of efficient procedures for the peer review and approval processes and for the presentation of clear instructions to any author wishing to submit material to the Journal.

-7. To participate in the agreed arrangements for awards and prizes: currently the Frank Ellis Medal.
+7. To participate in the agreed arrangements for awards and prizes: currently the Frank Ellis Medal and the Early Career investigator Award.

 8. To receive and discuss reports from the publishers.